 Treatment with SDF does not eliminate the need for restorative dentistry (fillings, crowns, etc.) to repair function or aesthetics, but it can be effective at preventing the growth of the cavity.
-Dr. Greenhill and Dr. Jennison use SDF as a tool to help defer care until your child is older and more cooperative for treatment, or until the tooth falls out.
+Dr. Greenhill, Dr. Jennison and Dr. Britt use SDF as a tool to help defer care until your child is older and more cooperative for treatment, or until the tooth falls out.

 SDF-treated lesions with temporary gingival staining

 SDF is a simple and noninvasive way to treat carious lesions (cavities), and it can be done from the comfort of our dental office.

 - The teeth are brushed without paste and rinsed.

 - The carious teeth are isolated, kept dry, and all excess debris is removed.